oracle-devrel/cd3-automation-toolkit/docs/cd3exceltabs.md

 !!!
 Note

-    There is an option to **Clone** the policy under "OCI Firewall" option in Greenfield Workflow of    setUpOCI menu.
-This will export the data from OCI console for the policy specified for cloning and append the it to the end of the excel sheet tabs with a new policy name.
-It will proceed with tfvars generation and trigger the terraform-apply pipeline for the same.
+   In the setUpOCI menu of Greenfield Workflow, there's a feature that allows you to clone policies using the option 'OCI Firewall'-->'Clone'.
+This feature exports data from the OCI console for the specified policy, adds it to the Excel sheet with a new name, generates tfvars, and triggers the Terraform-apply pipeline for the cloned policy.

 #### Private-DNS